IP-Project-2/spacestation_unity_assets/README.md

 2. *Commit* your changes — think of a "commit" as a checkpoint.
 Making a commit saves a checkpoint on **your** computer.
 You can make as many commits as you want.
 3. *Push* your commit(s), meaning "upload my checkpoint(s) to a GitHub branch".

+This process may be slightly simpler in the GitHub Desktop app.

 #### Downloading changes
 When someone else has made changes, you must *pull* their changes, meaning "download from a GitHub branch to my computer".
 We likely won't have to do this very often and can manage it in a meeting.